statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 3. Any form of intravascular manipulation of the blood or blood components by physical or chemical means.

 ### M2

 ####Chemical and physical manipulation

 The following are prohibited:

-1. *Tampering,* or attempting to tamper, in order to alter the integrity and validity of *Samples* collected during *Doping Controls*.
+1.  *Tampering,* or attempting to tamper, in order to alter the integrity and validity of *Samples *collected during *Doping Control*.
 These include but are not limited to urine substitution and/or adulteration (e.g. proteases).

 2. Intravenous infusions and/or injections of more than 50 mL per 6 hours period except for those legitimately received in the course of hospital admissions or clinical investigations.

 ### M3

 ####Gene doping